Skip to content

 • "none": every condition has to be left unmet in order for the rule to be accepted.

-“none” is useful also as a way to negate a single condition.
-For instance:
+"none" is also useful as a way to negate a single condition:

 const { neighbor } = vi;